andr-ew/wrms/README.md

 the first thing you should know is that E1 changes which page is displayed. pages contain different controls, mapped to the lower keys and encoders. the location of the control on-screen (left, right, center) shows which wrm will be affected by your control messing.

-the first time you meet the wrms wrm1 (on the left) will be set up as a delay & wrm 2 (on the right) will be configured as a looper pedal. feed the wrms some audio to begin exploring ! tap K3 once to begin recording a loop, then again to begin playback.
+the first time you meet the wrms, wrm1 (on the left) will be set up as a delay & wrm 2 (on the right) will be configured as a looper pedal. feed the wrms some audio to begin exploring ! tap K3 once to begin recording a loop, then again to begin playback.

 # controls